JamesKehr/SMB-over-QUIC/README.md

 # Validate-SoQCertificate
 Runs basic checks on a certificate, or the entire LocalMachine\My store, to verify whether a certificate is SMB over QUIC (TLS 1.3) compatible.

-This script works best with PowerShell 7+.
-PowerShell 7 is the preferred method because .NET 7 has better certificate methods, which guarantees better accuracy.
-Legacy Windows PowerShell 5.1 will work with limited functionality.
+These scripts now require PowerShell 7.4+.
+PowerShell 7 is the preferred method because .NET 7 has better certificate support, which guarantees better accuracy.
+Legacy Windows PowerShell 5.1 will only work with the legacy validation cmdlet.

 :warning: **Warning** :warning:

-Some functionality will not work on legacy Windows PowerShell 5.1; such as, ECDSA public key algorithm detection and Quiet mode.
+Some functionality will not work with the legacy script and Windows PowerShell 5.1; such as, ECDSA public key algorithm detection and Quiet mode.
+Please use PowerShell 7.4+ when executing these scripts.

+## Legacy command options

 ```powershell
 # download the script